SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 ## Config

 As Mobile CRM can be used for both onsite installation and online tenants, the app needs to know which authentication service to use (CRM Online: True/False).

 There are 3 initial ways to set Mobile CRM to connect to CRM Online:

-* User select: User choice in Mobile CRM on first initial start of the app
+* User select: User choice in Mobile CRM on the first initial start of the app

 * soprotocol: The soprotocol is used to automatically configure Mobile CRM to connect to CRM Online.

-* QR-code: scan a QR-code in Web-client, using the Mobile CRM app.
+* QR-code: scan a QR-code in web-client, using the Mobile CRM app.

 This will redirect the user to the CRM Online login page for authentication.
 The user will here need to authenticate to log in.
-Log in with the same e-mail address and password you use for the SuperOffice CRM Online and you are ready to use SuperOffice Pocket CRM
+Log in with the same email address and password you use for the SuperOffice CRM Online and you are ready to use SuperOffice Pocket CRM

 ![x][img3]